Peppermint Extract vs. Peppermint Oil

 One of the most significant differences between peppermint extract and peppermint oil is their uses.
 Peppermint extract is primarily used as a flavoring agent in food and beverages, such as candy, gum, and ice cream.
 It is also commonly found in some personal care products, such as toothpaste and mouthwash.
 Peppermint extract can be used as a substitute to peppermint oil in making some recipes (3).

-Peppermint oil is also commonly used in aromatherapy to help alleviate stress, anxiety, and depression.
-It is also used as a natural insect repellent and an ingredient in cleaning products.
+Peppermint oil is also used as a natural insect repellent and an ingredient in cleaning products.

 Another key difference between peppermint extract and peppermint oil is their potency.
 Peppermint oil is four times as potent as peppermint extract mainly because of its high concentration.
 Peppermint extract is in diluted form, so it will be required in larger quantities to add flavor.
 On the other hand, because of its high potency, peppermint oil can be used in small amounts.